How many sentences are in a paragraph?

-Take a look at some of your existing blog posts and check how you format your paragraphs.
+Take a look at some of your existing blog posts and check how you format your text.

-If they are too long, make some changes.
-It will only take you a few minutes to add more paragraph breaks and perhaps insert a few headings.
+It will only take you a few minutes to add more line breaks and perhaps insert a few headings.

 Also, set a size that is easy to read on a laptop or phone screen.
 Arial and Times in 15 or 16px or 12 to 13pt are always easy to read fonts.

-If you are curious, I use Raleway, which a Google Font.
+But if you are curious, I use Raleway, which is a Google Font.
 It is similar to Arial and Helvetica.
 The font size I use for content text on this blog is 17px.

 Once you make these simple changes, you can quickly republish your post or article.
 It will be much easier for your blog visitors to read on any device.